Soncrates/CouseraProgrammingAssignmentDataClean/CodeBook.md

 - STANDING
 - LAYING

-Each subject is an integer
+###Subject

-Each vector represents calculation of the mean of all values for each Subject for each activity.
+Each subject is represented by an integer

- 1. 88 variables
+ 88 vectors
- 2. 2 variables to provide basis for grouping of values, consequently providing unique identifier for each row
+ 1. 2 variables to provide basis for grouping of values, consequently providing unique identifier for each row
 - "Activity"
 - "Subject"
- 3. 86 calculations of mean values for each variable for each Activity for each Subject
+ 2. 86 calculations of mean values for each variable for each Activity for each Subject
 - "tBodyAcc.mean...X"
 - "tBodyAcc.mean...Y"
 - "tBodyAcc.mean...Z"